Oboe and artistic direction

 Brice Sailly studied with Olivier Baumont, Blandine Rannou and Kenneth Weiss at the Conservatoire de Paris, and meanwhile participated in masterclasses by Peter Hantaï, Skip Sempé and Fabio Bonizzoni.

-He teaches harpsichord at the Conservatoire de Rueil-Malmaison and basso continuo at the Conservatoire de Toulouse.
+He teaches harpsichord and continuo at the Conservatoire de Rueil-Malmaison as well as in Oslo-Trondheim.